espruino/EspruinoDocs/info/FAQ.md

 setInterval("digitalWrite(LED1,l=!l)",1000/3000);
 ```

 So it is executing 3000 times a second while allowing you to run other tasks in the background.
-You can create much faster square waves using the [[PWM]] peripherals.
+You can however create much faster square waves using the [[PWM]] peripherals.
+For more information, check out the [page on Performance](/Performance).

 What isn't Espruino suitable for?
 Video rendering/processing or analysing large amounts of data.
 However you can always add [Inline Assembly](/Assembler), [Inline C](/InlineC) or [precompiled JS code](/Compilation) if you need some part of your project to execute very quickly.